PSLmodels/Tax-Brain/README.md

 capabilities to include modeling business taxation and running dynamic general equilibrium simulations.

+To learn more about how Tax-Brain works, see [this](https://github.com/PSLmodels/Tax-Brain/blob/master/DOC.md) document.

 ## Disclaimer

 Tax-brain and it's underlying models are constantly being improved upon.
 For